TEXAN BY NATURE ANNOUNCES 2022 CONSERVATION WRANGLERS

-TxN Conservation Wrangler Program Accelerates Texan-Led Conservation Initiatives Impacting Texas’ Natural Resources
+TxN Conservation Wrangler Program Accelerates Conservation Initiatives Impacting Texas’ Natural Resources

-April 1, 2021 – TEXAS – Texan by Nature (TxN), a Texas-led conservation non-profit today announces the selection of the 2021 Conservation Wranglers.
+April 4, 2022 – TEXAS – Texan by Nature (TxN), a conservation non-profit, today announces the selection of the 2022 TxN Conservation Wranglers.
 Conservation Wrangler is an accelerator program that catalyzes the very best Texan-led conservation projects occurring in the state.
 Selected projects are science-based and demonstrate a positive Return on Conservation for people, prosperity, and natural resources.

-The 2021 Conservation Wranglers will work with the Texan by Nature team, receiving 12-18 months of dedicated support with program management, strategic planning, marketing strategy, metrics capture and analysis, professional content production, and partnership development – whatever is needed to accelerate the project.
+The Texan by Nature team will work with the 2022 Conservation Wranglers and provide 12-18 months of tailored support in program management, strategic planning, marketing strategy, metrics capture and analysis, professional content production, and partnership development – whatever is needed to accelerate the project.

 - Texan-led conservation initiative